angminsheng/mapbox-introduction/README.md

 For more information on mapbox, head over to the [official documentation of Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/).

+## Introduction
+The Seven Wonders of the Ancient World is the first known list of the most remarkable man-made creations of classical antiquity, and was based on guide-books popular among Hellenic sight-seers and only includes works located around the Mediterranean rim.
+The number seven was chosen because the Greeks believed it to be the representation of perfection and plenty.
+Many similar lists have been made, including lists for the Medieval World and the Modern World.

+Our goal today is very simple, let's display all the seven wonders of the world on a map so we can visualize where they are.

 ## Displaying your map
 Let's start by displaying a map on our website.
 In order to do that, include the JavaScript and CSS files in the <head> of your `layout.hbs`.